 The Tokyo Tech Visionary Project is a required course for all students beginning soon after admission.
 This course encourages self-discovery and aims to motivate students to set individual goals so they can envision their own path throughout the liberal arts studies at the undergraduate level.
 The course alternates between lectures in large groups at lecture halls and work done in small groups.
 Through group work, students learn to think on their own, identify problems, and convey their thoughts to others, thereby advancing their communication and presentation skills.

 The Liberal Arts Final Report Course, taken in the third year, serves to complete the liberal arts education at the undergraduate level.
 In the liberal arts education, students are expected to envision the learning process that leads them to their individual goals.
 Reports are written about what was learned through liberal arts education and how it will be utilized for one's chosen path.
-Report writing is done in small groups with peer review by Master's Program students.
+Report writing is done with peer review by class members and Master's Program students.